isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    +--------------------+------+----------------------------------------------------------------------+

-All other RAI sub-options (including those not listed here) can be used in client classification to classify incoming packets to specific classes and/or by :ischooklib:`libdhcp_flex_id.so` to construct a unique device identifier.
-For more information about expressions used in client classification, and flex-id, see :ref:`classify`.
-The RAI sub-options can be referenced using ``relay4[option-code].hex``.
-For example, to classify packets based on the ``remote-id`` (sub-option code 2), one would use ``relay4[2].hex``.
-An example client class that would include all packets with a specific ``remote-id`` value would looks as follows:
+All other RAI sub-options (including those not listed here) can be used in client classification to classify incoming packets to specific classes, and/or by :ischooklib:`libdhcp_flex_id.so` to construct a unique device identifier.
+For more information about expressions used in client classification and flexible identifiers, see :ref:`classify`.
+The RAI sub-options can be referenced using ``relay4[option-code].hex``; for example, to classify packets based on the ``remote-id`` (sub-option code 2), one would use ``relay4[2].hex``.
+An example client class that includes all packets with a specific ``remote-id`` value would look as follows:

 ::